-\\ALL retention and destruction dates are October 1st, regardless of the year.\\

-- h.
-Transferring Files to Records Holding: - (1) The KO, CS, or Administrative Assistant will box up the physical files and put files with the same destruction date in same box.
+(1) The KO, CS, or Administrative Assistant will box up the physical files that still exist with the same destruction date in same box.
 For example, all files with a destruction date of October 2024 should be boxed in the same series of boxes.

-When the PC transitions to the new 4th Estate contract writing system, contract files will be stored electronically.
-No hard copy files will be created or physically stored in the office. - (2) Prepare SF 135, "Records Transmittal and Receipt," with following information: - Block 1.
-TO: Records Holding Area, Fort Lee, VA 23801-5100 - Block 3.
-Transferring Agency: Division & Director Information - Block 4.
-Records Received By: - Block 5.
-DCMA Address - Block 6.
-Fill in (b) (e) (f) (h) - (3) Send an email to the DCMA Records Management Office (see Resource Page) and notify them of the number of boxes.
-Submit the original SF 135s to Records Management (retain a copy for contract files). - (4) Records Management will issue labels to put on the boxes and annotate on the original SF 135 the label numbers corresponding to each box. - (5) Put the labels on the boxes and contact Records Management for pickup.
+(2) Prepare SF 135, "Records Transmittal and Receipt," with following information:

+Block 1.
+TO: Records Holding Area, Fort Gregg-Adams, VA 23801-5100

+- Block 3.
+Transferring Agency: Division & Director Information

+- Block 4.
+Records Received By:

+- Block 5.
+DCMA Address

+- Block 6.
+Fill in (b) (e) (f) (h)

+(3) Send an email to the DCMA Records Management Office (see Resource Page) and notify them of the number of boxes.
+Submit the original SF 135s to Records Management (retain a copy for contract files).

+(4) Records Management will issue labels to put on the boxes and annotate on the original SF 135 with the label numbers corresponding to each box.

+(5) Put the labels on the boxes and contact Records Management for pickup.

-SECTION 4: RATIFICATION OF UNAUTHORIZED COMMITMENT
+SECTION 4: RATIFICATION OF UC